Redeem FairPrice CNY figurine and stand to win $1,088

 You can also stand a chance of winning $1,088 in the weekly Fortune Cat Lucky Draw.

-Scan the QR code on the packaging of the Fortune Cat Figurine and submit your entry before 11.59pm tomorrow.
+Scan the QR code on the packaging of the Fortune Cat Figurine and submit your entry before 11.59pm tonight.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now